Gordon999/Pi-MP3_Player/README.md

 Tested on Pi 2 v1.1, Pi 3B and Pi 4, using Buster.

-See the end of this document for installation instructions.
+See installation_instructions.txt for how to install and run.

 ## LCD Screenshot